aws/aws-cdk/packages/@aws-cdk/aws-synthetics/README.md

 });
 ```

 - `Code.fromAsset(path)` - specify a directory or a .zip file in the local filesystem which will be zipped and uploaded to S3 before deployment.
 See also [bundling asset code](https://github.com/aws/aws-cdk/tree/master/packages/%40aws-cdk/aws-lambda#Bundling-Asset-Code).
-When your application builds, the folder structure `nodejs/node_modules` will be automatically appended to your local directory.
+If the path does not contain the directories `nodejs/node_modules`, an error will be thrown explaining this requirement.
 - `Code.fromBucket(bucket, key, objectVersion?)` - specify an S3 object that contains the archive of your runtime code.

 ### Discussion + Future Work

 - Modeling the `Schedule` property

   - Currently the Canary L1 takes a mandatory `Schedule` property that is an object with `DurationInSeconds` and `Expression` as sub-properties. `DurationInSeconds` specifies how long the canary should be active for and `Expression` defines how often the canary runs.
-I propose the L2 specifies two optional properties, `lifetime` and `rate`. `lifetime` replaces `DurationInSeconds` and offers a logical name to what the property controls, while `rate` is an enum that specifies the `Expression` in a discoverable way.
+I propose the L2 extracts `DurationInSeconds` from `Schedule` as `lifetime`. `Schedule` can be implemented in a similar fashion to autoscaling by exposing a static `rate(Duration)` method.

-  - I expect the `rate` property to look something like this in the constructor: `rate: Rate.EVERY_MINUTE` or `rate: Rate.RUN_ONCE`.
+- `Code.fromAsset()` path

-  - I currently have the default of `lifetime = 0` (runs forever) and `rate: Rate.EVERY_FIVE_MINUTES`.
+  - The problem is that the Canary resource requires imported code to be a zip file with the directory structure `nodejs/node_modules`.
+This causes pain for customers because this requirement is unclear and dissimilar to lambda (the other common `fromAsset()` implementation).
+Currently the API will throw an error if the directory structure is not there.
+Ideally this evolves to one of the following options:

-- Modeling the `RunConfig` property
+    - The API will copy the files and append the `nodejs/node_modules` structure if it is missing at `synth` time.

-  - The Canary L1 takes a mandatory `RunConfig` property which is an object with a `TimeoutInSeconds` sub-property.
-This provides the upper-bound in how long the canary can run.
-I propose the L2 specifies the optional property `timeout` which defaults to the duration in `rate`.
+    - The API will add the `nodejs/node_modules` prefix at `build` time by modifying how `Asset` publishes directories.
+However, this implementation could alter how `assetHash` currently works.